flopezag/fiware-sla/deploy/README.md

 [FIWARE Lab](https://cloud.lab.fiware.org) cloud.

-It will install the service and the different configurations file in order to calculate automatically the SLA leves associated to the response and resolution of the JIRA tickets associates to each FIWARE Lab node.
+It will install the service and the different configurations file in order to calculate automatically the SLA levels associated to the response and resolution of the JIRA tickets associates to each FIWARE Lab node.

 Additionally, it autoconfigures the tool in order to use it every day through